5th Canadian Division: Other units

+Post War

+Eastern Command

+In 1946, the Canadian Army was divided into five regional total-force commands that were responsible for all Active Force and Reserve Force within assigned regions.
+The Canadian Army’s Eastern Command was headquartered in Halifax with responsibility for all Atlantic provinces, which later included Newfoundland when it joined confederation in 1949.
+Eastern Command was also mandated to generate 5th Canadian Division headquarters and division troops in the event of an emergency or other mobilization.

+Following Unification of the Canadian Armed Forces in 1968, the Army Reserve was reorganized into militia districts and total force regional commands no longer existed.

-Land Force Atlantic Area
+Land Force Atlantic Area (1991–2013)

 Land Force Atlantic Area (LFAA) was created on 1 September 1991, taking command of what was previously the militia areas and the Regular Force Army units and formations in Atlantic Canada.
 At that point in time, the Militia Areas ceased to exist, and the subordinate Militia Districts were reorganised.
+On 4 September 1992, the Combat Training Centre was allocated to LFAA.

 Later that decade, the reserve force districts were again reorganized into two Canadian Brigade Groups.
 LFAA was the formation responsible for Canadian Army operations in the Canadian provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island and was headquartered at Canadian Forces Base Halifax.